JM3IIL/RadioOperation/RadioRegulations.md

 - ARTICLE 29 Radio astronomy service
 - ARTICLE 29A Radio services related to Earth observation

-CHAPTER VII – Distress and safety communications
+CHAPTER VII – 遭難安全通信 Distress and safety communications
 - ARTICLE 30 General provisions
 - ARTICLE 31 Frequencies for the global maritime distress and safety system (GMDSS)
 - ARTICLE 32 Operational procedures for distress communications in the global maritime distress and safety system (GMDSS)
 - ARTICLE 33 Operational procedures for urgency and safety communications in the global maritime distress and safety system (GMDSS)
 - ARTICLE 34 Alerting signals in the global maritime distress and safety system (GMDSS)

-CHAPTER VIII – Aeronautical services
+CHAPTER VIII – 航空業務 Aeronautical services
 - ARTICLE 35 Introduction
 - ARTICLE 36 Authority of the person responsible for the station
 - ARTICLE 37 Operator's certificates